tillschwoerer/R-data-science-book/docs/dplyr.md

 ## 13 Mariah Carey    Oh Santa!
 ```

 We can select rows by position via `slice`.
 If we want to display the first or last n rows, we can also use the base R functions `head` and `tail`.
 The functions `top_n` of `top_fraq` allow us to extract the  specified number/fraction of rows, according to the ordering of a specified variable.
-In addition, `top_n` and `top_frac` also operate also on grouped data
+In addition, `top_n` and `top_frac` also operate on grouped data.

 ```r